CDR2003/StrataSolver/README.md

+# Warning

+PLEASE DO NOT USE THIS PROGRAM TO CHEAT IN THE GAME.
+THIS IS BAD FOR YOUR EXPERIENCE AND ALSO NOT RESPECT TO THE LEVEL DESIGNER.

 # Introduction

 This is a simple solver for the iOS game [Strata](https://itunes.apple.com/cn/app/strata/id641702337?mt=8).
 The game is really beautiful and well-designed.
-Hope anyone reading this can buy this game to support those developers.
+Hope anyone reading this can buy this game to support those indie developers.

 The whole solver is written in Haskell.